yselkowitz/flatpak-runtime-scripts/README.md

  10. Update modules/flatpak-sdk - i.e. [f35 -> f36](https://src.fedoraproject.org/modules/flatpak-sdk/c/83742941dc2b7e5c0cad78cb25c3ed9cc1b17d1a?branch=f36)
      and build it with `fedpkg flatpak-build` (no need to build a module for flatpak-sdk).
-On the other hand if you will need to make any changes to the flatpak-runtime defitions (to add more packages that are not pulled on x86_64 - i.e. [this change](https://src.fedoraproject.org/modules/flatpak-runtime/c/4737e749c62b19daf07366444517be9b98ff7ac9?branch=f36))
+On the other hand if you will need to make any changes to the flatpak-runtime definitions (to add more packages that are not pulled on x86_64 - i.e. [this change](https://src.fedoraproject.org/modules/flatpak-runtime/c/4737e749c62b19daf07366444517be9b98ff7ac9?branch=f36))
      then you will need to again do a module build of flatpak-runtime and once it's done, you can start a new `fedpkg flatpak-build` of flatpak-runtime